 Holiday scheduling can be tricky and leave centers under- or overstaffed.
-For centers without an automated solution, last-minute staffing problems require supervisors to manually create, print and distribute new intra-day schedules, and talk to agents individual y to solicit overtime hours.
+For centers without an automated solution, last-minute staffing problems require supervisors to manually create, print and distribute new intra-day schedules, and talk to agents individually to solicit overtime hours.
 This is an inefficient method and causes delays that can leave centers temporarily understaffed and negatively affect daily service levels.
+If you are starting to run into these problems, then it is time to automate your call center.

-Inaccurate scheduling can lead to wasted labor expense through overstaffing.
+Inaccurate scheduling can lead to wasted labor expense through over-staffing.
 For call centers with more than 50 agents, an automated vacation planning system makes good business sense.
-Automated systems help reduce wasted labor expenses by al owing agents to electronical y submit requests and then be matched with available vacation slots based on a set of rules established by call center managers.
+Automated systems help reduce wasted labor expenses by allowing agents to electronically submit requests and then be matched with available vacation slots based on a set of rules established by call center managers.

 Vacation planning software calculates vacation slots to accommodate staffing needs.
 Vacation schedules stored in the larger system will be instantly accessible to the vacation module and allows agents to view both total slots and slots remaining without manual data entry or data import.
 When vacations are approved, the main system will be automatically updated and include the vacation time in the agent’s schedule when produced.
-If a vacation is cancel ed after it has been posted, the system will automatically adjust.
-These are invaluable time saving features that eliminate errors.
+If a vacation is cancelled after it has been posted, the system will automatically adjust.
+These are invaluable time-saving features that eliminate errors and automate your call center to run more efficiently.

 Essential Features for Vacation Planning Software

-You should know what benefits to expect before purchasing any software.
-When vacation planning is automated, there should be benefits for both agents and supervisors that increase efficiency and save time and money.
+You should know what benefits to expect before purchasing any software to automate your call center.
+When you automate your call center, including your vacation process, there should be benefits for both agents and supervisors that increase efficiency and save time and money.
 Important benefits for agents should include the ability to:

 - Check total vacation eligibility – including their earned, used and available days.